Research and development (R&D) facility

 The building plan provides visual associations between various areas of the facility and has a flexible design to enable future changes.
 The lobby doubles as an exhibition area for displaying Hankook Tire’s latest products and also provides views of the testing areas.

 The facility includes a six-storey R&D building and an eight-storey residence building.
-The research areas of the R&D building are arranged around a top-lit central spine and have a flexible design ranging from isolation pits to full height spaces to accommodate modern equipment such as driving simulation system and suspension parameter measuring machine.
+The research areas of the R&D building are arranged around a top-lit central spine and have a flexible design ranging from isolation pits to full height spaces to accommodate modern equipment such as a driving simulation system and suspension parameter measuring machine.

-Suspended central meeting pods located across the building emphasise on the open culture of the company and promote physical interaction.
+Suspended central meeting pods located across the building emphasise the open culture of the company and promote physical interaction.
 The pods can act as light wells and be used for conducting spontaneous team meetings.

 While promoting an open and shared environment, the circulation routes within the building have been designed in such a way as to create a natural partition between the public and private product development zones.

 The residence building of the R&D centre includes education, medical and welfare facilities for the employees.
 While providing accommodation for employees, clients and trainees, the building features a play lounge that includes a café and relaxing area.
 A proactive lounge is provided with entertainment options such as movies.